Validation

 — Functioncverror(model::GeoStatsModel, geotable, method; kwargs...)

-Estimate error of model
+Estimate cross-validation error of geostatistical model

-in a given geotable
+on given geotable

 with error estimation method